pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

                             3,
                             45)

-There's no easy way to track what number goes with what parameter.
-The parameters are done in order, but without memorizing or looking at the documentation, a programmer can't quickly tell.
+It is not easy to track what number goes with what parameter.
+Yes, the parameters have an order to them.
+But unless a programmer memorizes every order of every function, you can't quickly tell.

 Parameters each have a **parameter name** which can be found in the documentation.
 We can use that name to specify each value given to a function.